 DPhil, FRCP, FHRS

-Associate Professor of Cardiovascular Physiology and Consultant Cardiologist
+Associate Professor, BHF Senior Fellow and Consultant Cardiologist

-Neil completed his PhD (DPhil) in 2001 and his medical degree in 2004 both from the University of Oxford.
-In 2007 he was appointed as a Clinical Lecturer and Specialist Registrar in Cardiology at the John Radcliffe Hospital in Oxford.
-In 2011 he was awarded a BHF CRE Fellowship and University Research Lectureship (REF returned 2014), and was made an Associate Professor in 2015 having been awarded an Intermediate Fellowship from the BHF.
-His basic science research is based in the Department of Physiology, Anatomy and Genetics and explores how the autonomic nervous system influences cardiac function and arrhythmias.
-Neil continues to do clinical work as a Consultant Cardiologist sub-specializing in cardiac pacing and rhythm management devices, and is also widely involved in medical school education as a Tutor and Fellow (by special election) at Keble College, Oxford.
+Neil completed his PhD (DPhil) and medical degree at the University of Oxford, before undertaking medical training in Bath, Northampton, London and Oxford as a Clinical Lecturer.
+After becoming a Consultant Cardiologist (CCT 2013), he was made an Associate Professor (2015) having been awarded a Fellowship from the British Heart Foundation.
+His research group explores how the autonomic nervous system influences cardiac function and arrhythmias.
+Neil continues to work as a Consultant Cardiologist sub-specializing in cardiac pacing and rhythm management devices, and is also widely involved in medical school education as a Tutorial Fellow in Preclinical Medicine at Exeter College, Oxford.
 He is co-author of the textbooks "Basic Science for Core Medical Training" (highly commended at the BMA Book Awards 2016) and "Levick's Introduction to Cardiovascular Physiology".
+Neil is on the Editorial Boards of the journals JACC: Clinical Electrophysiology, Frontiers in Physiology, and Autonomic Neuroscience.